1979 Australian Open – Women's singles

 Barbara Jordan defeated Sharon Walsh in the final, 6–3, 6–3 to win the women's singles tennis title at the 1979 Australian Open.
 It was her first major title and first tour-level title overall.
+Jordan was making her tournament debut.

 Chris O'Neil was the reigning champion, but did not compete this year.

 This was only the second women's singles final not to feature an Australian player, the first being in 1935.
 This was also the first all-American final at the tournament.

 Seeds

 The seeded players are listed below.
 They are ordered by the round in which they were knocked out.